Fili-p/Microsoft-Purview/README.md

   - Retention policies precedence & conflict
   - Creating a retention policy
   - Concepts for recovering  retained content in M365
-- ### Section 5: Using Insider Risk Management in Microsoft Purview -
+- ### Section 5: Insider Risk Management in Microsoft Purview -
   -
-- ### Section 6: Using alert monitoring and protecting data used by AI services -
+- ### Section 6: Alerts, Monitoring, and protecting data used by AI services -
   -